Department of Communications

 Tornado Warning Issued

-When a tornado warning is issued for the Claremore area by the National Weather Service (NWS), the public broadcast media or any Tulsa televisions station, or the sounding of the civil defense warning sirens, please do the following:
+When a tornado warning is issued for the Claremore area by the National Weather Service (NWS), the public broadcast media or any Tulsa television stations, or the sounding of the civil defense warning sirens, please do the following:

 - Proceed immediately to your nearest shelter area.